-Triglycerides are a type of lipid and are the body’s storage form for calories that it does not use right away.
+Triglycerides are a type of lipid.
+The body stores calories that it doesn’t use right away as triglycerides.
 These triglycerides circulate in the blood to provide energy for your muscles to work.
-After you eat, extra triglycerides can be found in the blood.
+Extra triglycerides enter your blood after you eat.
 If you eat more calories than your body needs, your triglyceride level may be high.

 Hypertriglyceridemia is the medical term for elevated triglycerides in the blood.

-If triglyceride levels are high, your cholesterol may also be high.
+If your triglyceride levels are high, your cholesterol may also be high.
 This condition is known as hyperlipidemia.